RMerl/asuswrt-merlin/README-merlin.txt

               option through DHCP, even if it fails to connect to it.

    - CHANGED: Updated miniupnpd to 1.8.20140523.
+   - CHANGED: The JFFS2 partition is now disabled by default after a factory default reset.
    - FIXED: Media server page wouldn't let you enable the iTunes server unless you also enabled DLNA (Asus bug)
    - FIXED: Restricted guests still had access to the router (Asus